dajuguan/evm-benchmark/README.md

 ../../target/release/revme baltest -t t -n n
 ```

-> Use revme -h to see more options, such as scheduling with tx's gas limit, debug info for the most time consuming txs.
+> Use revme baltest -h to see more options, such as scheduling with tx's gas limit, debug info for the most time consuming txs.